 Obstructive sleep apnea may be due to overweight or obesity, especially for those who developed symptoms of sleep apnea after weight gain.
 In such patients, weight loss can be a very effective treatment, if not completely eliminating the disease, at least easing it.

-However, often due to apnea-induced fatigue and sleepiness, people find it difficult to exercise and move on, on the contrary, they try compensate lack of energy by eating more and drinking energy drinks.
+However, often due to apnea-induced fatigue and sleepiness, people find it difficult to exercise and move on, on the contrary, they try to compensate for lack of energy by eating more and drinking energy drinks.
 For these reasons, weight reduction should be used in combination with additional therapy.

 In some patients, apnea ours only when sleeping on the back, such an obstructive sleep apnea is called positional.
 For such patients’ postural therapy could be applied, where needed to sleep lying on the side.

-To apply positional therapy, you can sew a solid item (such as a tennis ball) on the back of your pajama or shirt, which prevents you from lying down on your back.
+To apply positional therapy, you can sew a solid item (such as a tennis ball) on the back of your pyjama or shirt, which prevents you from lying down on your back.
 It is also possible to use insoles / backpacks.
 Avoid asking your other half to rotate you while you sleep or monitor your sleeping position, let yourself and your family sleep peacefully.

 There is no effective medication for obstructive sleep apnea.
 Intensively advertised nasal sprays and stickers do not eliminate or even alleviate the symptoms of the disease.